eduP2P/common/server/control/README.md

 # Control Server

-This directory contains common relay server components.
+This directory contains the canonical Control Server implementation for toversok.

+It is intended to be modular, resilient, and can be used for a template for other control server implementations.